 on the bark of a hardwood tree.

-The tiny larvae, or caterpillars, hatch from the eggs between early and mid-April.
-The caterpillars are responsible for the damage to trees and plants that happens during a gypsy moth infestation.
+Tiny larvae, or caterpillars, hatch from eggs between early and mid April.
+The caterpillars are responsible for the damage to trees and plants during a gypsy moth infestation.

-There are over 300 known hosts of the North American strain of the European gypsy moth.
+There are more than 300 known hosts of the North American strain of the European gypsy moth.

 Most Common Gypsy Moth Host Trees

-The newly hatched, small and hairy caterpillars move up host plants to eat the newly emerged leaves.
-It is at this stage that some can be blown by the wind to new locations.
-Their light bodies can be carried over several kilometers when the wind picks up small threads of silk that they make using special glands in their heads.
-This spring "ballooning" is one of the most important ways that a gypsy moth infestation can spread to new areas.
+The newly hatched, small, hairy caterpillars move up host plants to eat the newly emerged leaves.
+At this stage some can be blown by wind to new locations.
+Their light bodies can travel several kilometers when the wind catches the small threads of silk they make using glands in their heads.
+This spring "ballooning" is one of the key ways that a gypsy moth infestation can spread to new areas.

 Gypsy moth caterpillars grow and change over a couple of months.
-They shed their skin several times, revealing a new look each time.
+They reveal a new look each time they shed their skin.
 By early July, they are fully grown and ready to pupate (transform to an adult within a cocoon).

-Younger larvae feed mostly at night.
-Older larva will feed day and night, consuming huge amounts of green leaves.
-A single caterpillar can eat up to 1,000 square centimetres of foliage in their lifetime, or the equivalent of about 15 oak leaves.
+While younger larvae feed mostly at night, older larvae feed day and night.
+A single caterpillar can eat up to 1,000 square centimetres of foliage in its lifetime, the equivalent of 15 oak leaves.

 Mature caterpillars are about six to seven centimetres long, darkly coloured, and quite hairy.
 Each has a double row of tubercles (bumps) along its back.
 They usually have five pairs of blue and six pairs of red tubercles, but sometimes all tubercles are either black or blue.

 Feeding is usually completed by late June or early July.
-Most larvae then move to protected locations, such as bark crevices, to transform into an adult moth within a cocoon—a process called pupating.
-Pupating takes about 10 days for females and 13 days for males.
-All caterpillars in a population will pupate over a period of about one month, usually during July.
+Most larvae then move to sheltered locations such as bark crevices.
+There, within cocoons, they transform into adult moths — a process called pupating.
+Pupating takes about 10 days for a female and 13 days for a male.
+All caterpillars in a population pupate within a month, usually during July.

 |An empty cocoon.
 Note cast-off caterpillar skin to the right of the cocoon.|

-Moths—the adult stage in the gypsy moth life cycle—start emerging from their cocoons in early August.
-Most emerge around late July, but they can continue into late August in south-coastal B.C.
+Moths — the adult stage in the gypsy moth life cycle — start emerging from their cocoons in late July.
+This emergence can continue into late August in south-coastal B.C.